Demonstration Experiments

 What is the potential benefit of adaptivity in this setting?
 In the simplest case of a single treatment and a single outcome in a homogeneous population, adaptive designs offer little advantage.
 However, when treatment effects are heterogeneous across arms, outcomes, or subpopulations, adaptively reallocating samples toward promising effects can substantially improve power relative to uniform designs.

 We consider three stylized settings that motivate our framework.
+First, consider an experiment with a treatment taking $k$ discrete values.
+As units arrive, the experimenter assigns treatments sequentially, with the aim of testing whether any treatment level exceeds a given benchmark.
+This setting fits most directly into our formal framework and serves as the primary motivating case throughout the paper.

-First, consider a sequential experiment with a binary treatment and a discrete pre-treatment variable defining mutually exclusive subpopulations.
+Second, consider a sequential experiment with a binary treatment and a discrete pre-treatment variable defining mutually exclusive subpopulations.
 At each stage, the experimenter selects which subpopulation to sample and assigns treatment within that group.
 The objective is to detect whether the treatment has a positive effect for at least one subpopulation.
 This setting can be naturally viewed as a multi-armed bandit problem, where each arm corresponds to a subpopulation and the goal is to detect the existence of a positive effect rather than to maximize cumulative reward.